 Most players have their own style of play when it comes to soccer or even basketball.
-You have certain players who love to play simple, and then you have other players who want to play wild.
-I would say that my style growing up as a youth athlete, was playing physical.
-Then once I started to develop more skills around age 16 or so, I wanted to have that smooth style.
-I think the best thing you can do is be you and work hard.
+You have certain players who love to play simple.
+Then you have other players who want to play wild.
+My style growing up was playing physical.
+Once I started to develop more skills around age 16 or so, I wanted to have that smooth style.
+I think the best thing you can do is be you and work hard on your craft.
 It’s okay to take certain qualities from other players, but as long as you have skills training that works you will make coaches happy.
-The other things will come in to play if you just let the game come to you, meaning don’t force a certain way.
-Note: This post contains some affiliate links for your convenience.
-Click here to read my full disclosure policy.

 Be diverse in your soccer style of play

 Most players are easy to read, so when you have a player to mark up take note early on in the game.

 Usually players are going to play really simple, or they are going to try and play fancy like Neymar or Ronaldo.
 This means they will either get the ball and get rid of it, or they will want to hold on to it and dribble most times.